-The Washington Apple Education Foundation will award $1 million in scholarships to students raised in tree fruit industry communities in the spring of 2018.
+The Washington Apple Education Foundation will award $1 million in scholarships to students raised in tree fruit industry communities in the spring of 2019.
 Recipients of these awards are pursuing two- and four-year college/university degrees and technical degrees at accredited vocational/technical colleges.
-Awards are open to graduating seniors and current college students.
+Awards are open to graduating seniors and current college students with direct ties to Washington's tree fruit industry.

 All awards are generously funded by individuals and businesses with ties to Washington’s tree fruit industry.